Blepharoplasty (Upper and Lower Eyelid Surgery)

 While blepharoplasty can provide long-lasting results, they are not entirely permanent.
 Aging, genetics, and other factors can still impact the appearance of your eyelids over time.
 However, many patients find that they continue to look refreshed and rejuvenated for years after the surgery, with some choosing to undergo touch-up procedures in the future.
 Your surgeon can discuss expected results and potential follow-up procedures with you.

-Experienced Blepharoplasty In Kelowna, Bc
+Experienced Blepharoplasty in Kelowna, BC

 If you have puffy eyes, droopy eyelids, or bags under your eyes, we can help!